Mathematical Background

 In propositional logic, the proposition All peaches are fuzzy may be represented by a single symbol p.
 In predicate logic, however, the fine structure of the proposition is analyzed in detail.
 Then p would be represented by an entire formula,

-Besides the universal quantifier, predicate logic has an existential quantifier represented as there exists.
-The combination there existsx may be read there exists an x such that.
+Besides the universal quantifier, predicate logic has an existential quantifier represented as .
+The combination x may be read there exists an x such that.
 The following formula uses an existential quantifier:

 The two kinds of quantifiers, Boolean operators, variables, predicates, and the rules for putting them together in formulas make up the entire notation of first-order predicate calculus, which is also known as first-order logic or FOL.
 It is called first order because the range of quantifiers is restricted to simple, unanalyzable individuals.